 If ever a plant had looks that were deceiving, it is the pitcher plant.
-Exotic in appearance, pitcher plants have proven themselves to be amazingly adaptive to less-than-ideal growing situations.
-Whether you're intrigued by their distinctive beauty or simply looking for an out-of-the-ordinary plant to add to your garden, here's what you need to know about pitcher plants.
+Exotic in appearance, these plants have proven themselves to be amazingly adaptive to less-than-ideal growing situations.
+Whether you're intrigued by their distinctive beauty or simply looking for an out-of-the-ordinary plant to add to your garden, here's a comprehensive list of pitcher plant facts.

 Pitcher Plant Basics

 Sandy soils that are deficient in essential nutrients may seem incompatible with any plant, but that's where pitcher plants got their start.
 "They were stuck in dry sand and modified their leaves into a pitcher," says Tony Avent with Plant Delights Nursery in Raleigh, North Carolina.